pjm073/dgu-ckan-puppet/README.md

 # Data.gov.uk To Go

 This repo provides scripts to install a copy of data.gov.uk's website to your own server.
 Rebrand it and you have a fully-featured government open data portal.
+This has been updated to reflect changes specific for Umpqua Labs

 ## About